Subjunctive Mood in English Grammar

-In the subjunctive, the verb is always in its basic form.
-This means that in the third person singular, no s is added, and the verb be is not conjugated.
+To conjugate the subjunctive in English, we use the base form of the verb.
+This means that no -s is added in the third person singular, and the verb be is not conjugated.

 - I recommend that she be employed.